A new Kernel Regression approach for Robustified $L_2$ Boosting: Contributions to Robustified Boosting

 in probability as $n \rightarrow \infty$. \end{theorem} The proof is a special case of the proof from Theorem 1 of \citet{oh2007role}.
 Therefore, we omit the proof.
 It has mainly three basic parts: finding uniform bounds on the score functions (\ref{eqn:rob-siscore}) and (\ref{eqn:rob-tsiscore}), applying a fixed point argument, and evaluating pseudo data score function (\ref{eqn:rob-tsiscore}) at the robust estimator.
 Theorem \ref{thm:rob-eq} aids in establishing the asymptotic properties of the robustified boosting estimator $\widehat{\bm{m}}_b^*$ in Algorithm (III).
-It is sufficient to deduce the asymptotic properties of $\widetilde{\bm{m}}^*$, which may be derived similarly to those of the boosting estimate given previously under conditions \ref{as:1-x}--\ref{as:m-4th}.
+It is sufficient to deduce the asymptotic properties of $\widetilde{\bm{m}}^*$, which may be derived similarly to (\ref{eqn:h0-bias}).

 We note that obtaining the theoretical properties of the robustified boosting algorithm is not easy given the involvement of the nonlinear function $\psi$.
 We defer this for future research.